Web99-web/metaadvisor.eu/content/news/2026/08/31/linkedin-ux-commenting-as-linkedin-page-difficult.md

 This does not require a major new feature.
 The functionality already exists.
 What is missing is better UX around it.

+LinkedIn is one of the world’s most important professional communities, and that is precisely why small workflow frictions matter.
+Most professionals would probably agree with a simple principle: time is money.
+For people working in marketing, communications or social media management, who may need to review and respond to dozens of posts in a session, waiting for the interface to jump through ten already-viewed posts is not just visually annoying - it is lost time repeated throughout the working day.

+This is also the kind of UX issue that can be easy to overlook in a product as large as LinkedIn, but immediately obvious to people who use a particular workflow intensively.
+Sometimes the most valuable improvements do not come from adding another major feature, but from watching how experienced users actually work and removing the small interruptions that slow them down.

 ## Our view

 * **LinkedIn has the functionality to comment as a Company Page, but the way it is integrated into Search and the feed unnecessarily interrupts the workflow.**